thelfer/tfel/docs/web/glossary.md

 This entry describes a generic entry for a strain measure (for instance, the Henky strain or the Green-Lagrange strain).

-* alternative names: StrainMeasure
 * units:
 no units specified
 * type: tensor

 # The `Stress` entry

-This entry describes les contraintes.
+This entry describes the stress tensor.

-* alternative names: Stress
 * units:
   *SI: Pa
 * type: tensor

 # The `Swelling` entry

-This entry describes un gonflement imposé.
+This entry describes an imposed swelling.

-* alternative names: Swelling
 * units:
 no units specified
 * type: scalar

-## Notes

-l'utilisation de ce nom pour imposer un gonflement n'est pasobligatoire.

 # The `TangentialStiffness` entry

-This entry describes la raideur tangentielle pour un modèle de zone cohésive.
+This entry describes the tangential elastic stiffness for a cohesive zone model.

-* alternative names: TangentialStiffness
 * units:
   *SI: Pa.m^{-1}
 * type: scalar